dchodge/david.io/content/post/sm4_cop2/index.md

 ---
-title: "FROM THEORY TO PRACTICE: HOW CORRELATES OF PROTECTION ACTUALLY LICENSE VACCINES"
+title: "THE SHORTCUT TO VACCINE APPROVALS: WHEN BLOOD TESTS REPLACE CLINICAL TRIALS"
 subtitle: "A journey through history's successes (and stumbles)"
 summary: ""
 authors: